-National Trust (NT), a charity that works to preserve and protect historic places and spaces - for ever for everyone.
+Read Construction Manager article(s) entitled, 'Samaritans to work with roofers on mental health' in full, and Banner artwork highlights construction suicides Sustainable outcomes for buildings The Royal Institute of British Architects (RIBA) has published guidance on targeting, designing, and evaluating sustainable outcomes for buildings, defining concise measurable set of eight sustainable outcomes that correspond to key UN Sustainable Development Goals and can be delivered on building projects of all scales.
+Access the RIBA Sustainable Outcomes Guide National Trust planning principles National Trust (NT), a charity that works to preserve and protect historic places and spaces - for ever for everyone.
 The National Trust protect historic houses, gardens, mills, coastline, forests, woods, fens, beaches, farmland, moorland, islands, archaeological remains, nature reserves, villages, and pubs.
 While they are very passionate about open spaces and historic places, they also work hard in other areas too, including the environment, food, farming, transport, and heritage - to name but a few.
 Most of the work they do though is affected by much wider global issues, which is why their interests extend far beyond just bricks and mortar.

-National Trust (NT) - "Our planning principles"

-The National Trust principles are used to guide them in their decision-making on the way land is developed and managed and include:

-- 1. Seeking to influence The NT seek to influence the planning system at local, regional, and national levels, - 2.
-Supporting spatial planning The NT support spatial planning which takes a holistic approach to its environment and its resources, - Sensible management The NT promotes the wise management of the natural environment and built and cultural heritage, - 4.
-Protecting our environment The NT will seek to protect wild and remote landscapes from built development or urbanisation. - 5.
-Using property management plans In managing its land through management plans, the NT will support and help to achieve objectives, - Objecting to proposals, where appropriate The NT object to land use or marine-based proposals that have a significant adverse impact on its properties and their settings and context, or in its wider interests. - 7.
-Using a sustainable construction approach - When proposing development on their land to meet justified needs, the NT will use a sustainable construction approach.
-This will include the following:

-- Minimising resource use and generation of waste, - Being energy efficient, - Minimising or preventing all types of pollution and risk of flooding, - Safeguarding important wildlife, landscape, and historic interests, - Respecting local/regional distinctiveness, supporting local sources for goods and services where practical, and - Encouraging community involvement and access.
+National Trust (NT) - "Our planning principles" The National Trust principles are used to guide them in their decision-making on the way land is developed and managed and include: - Seeking to influence The NT seek to influence the planning system at local, regional, and national levels, - Supporting spatial planning The NT support spatial planning which takes a holistic approach to its environment and its resources, - Sensible management The NT promotes the wise management of the natural environment and built and cultural heritage, - Protecting our environment The NT will seek to protect wild and remote landscapes from built development or urbanisation. - 5.
+Using property management plans In managing its land through management plans, the NT will support and help to achieve objectives, - Objecting to proposals, where appropriate The NT object to land use or marine-based proposals that have a significant adverse impact on its properties and their settings and context, or in its wider interests. - Using a sustainable construction approach When proposing development on their land to meet justified needs, the NT will use a sustainable construction approach.
+This will include the following: - Minimising resource use and generation of waste, - Being energy efficient, - Minimising or preventing all types of pollution and risk of flooding, - Safeguarding important wildlife, landscape, and historic interests, - Respecting local/regional distinctiveness, supporting local sources for goods and services where practical, and - Encouraging community involvement and access.

-The National Trusts' conservation process

-The NT have developed the following criteria to ensure online suitable projects proceed:
+The National Trusts' conservation process The NT have developed the following criteria to ensure online suitable projects proceed: